 “I realized that if I wanted to cover a story, I should spend time to understand it.
 And to do that, you have to live the story.
 I use nature as the foil to talk about our home, our future, and where we are going.
 These stories show us how dependent we are on nature for the outcome of our own existence.”

-Ami is an award-winning National Geographic photographer, filmmaker, and writer who has told some of the most compelling wildlife stories of our time.
-Her work aligns with TreadRight’s wildlife initiatives including its work with rhino, elephant, and leopard populations across Africa and India.
+Ami is an award-winning National Geographic photographer, filmmaker, and writer whose work in wildlife conservation aligns with TreadRight’s initiatives including our work with rhino, elephant, and leopard populations across Africa and India.

 Ami uses her platform to tell the stories integral to our future: the stories about the human condition and its connection to the natural world.
 She believes that there’s been no time in human history that we’ve seen a greater awareness and opportunity for transformation.